rylarson/tao-chef-talk/index.md

 We can use DevOps tools to version our Development, Test, and Build environments by defining them as code!

 Note:
-   * Here is what our environments look like when they are defined as code
+   * Here is how we can address the problems with our environments using DevOps tools

 --page-break--